 The County will use HOME funds and a portion of CDBG funds for new affordable housing and to rehabilitate existing housing units.
 The special needs population will be served through the rehabilitation of an existing homeowner housing and creation of a new group home.
 The homeless population will be served through Tenant-based Rental Assistance, Rapid Rehousing, and Street Outreach.
-Homeowners will be assisted through both the County and Operation Fix-It rehabilitation programs, and rental housing will be assisted through public housing modernization.
+Homeowners will be assisted through the Morris County Homeowner Rehabilitation program and rental housing will be assisted through the Madison Housing Authority rehabilitation project.

-One Year Goals for the Number of Households to be Supported
+One Year Goals for the Number of Households to be

+Sup ported

-Homeless 27
+Homeless 15

-Non-Homeless 168
+Non-Homeless 177

 Special Needs 6

 Total 201